ron-rivest/MIT-6.S898-climate-change/resources.md

 by Alan Edelman, John Fernandez, and Ron Rivest

-These are potential readings and links only; actual assignments should be a subset of these.
+These are _potential_ readings and links only; actual assignments for the class will be a subset of these.

+This material may also be useful for those wishing to "self-study".

 Also check the "docs" directory for additional material.